rblack42/Blog/content/2015/09/19/GolfBalls.rst

 work.

 Cheryl was the Controller of the museum.
 In that capacity, she was responsible for paying my bills!
-That included by personal charges, and bills for the equipment I needed for them to buy to complete the project.
+That included my personal charges, and bills for the equipment I needed for them to buy to complete the project.
 We spent a lot of time together, and (as luck would have it) eventually started dating.

 Meeting Mike
 ************

+..  image:: images/CherylAndMike.jpg
+    :align: center
+    :width: 500
+    :alt: Cheryl and Mike

 Mike was visiting Cheryl when I started hanging around in her home, with her college student son, Scott.
-As I got to know him, I found out he was a WWII veteran, who campaigned through the Pacific Theater as an engineer, building runways, buildings, whatever was needed.
+As I got to know him, I found out Mike was a WWII veteran, who entered the Army at age 20 and campaigned through the Pacific Theater as a heavy vehicle driver in the 120th Ordnance Company.
 I have met many such veterans, many in the Pentagon where my mother worked as I grew up.
 Mike would not talk much about the war.
 Many of his generation were so affected by their experiences, it was hard for them to talk about them, and have to remember all of that!
 I had long ago learned to respect their wishes, but since I was a veteran as well, I think we hit it off!
 We both knew what it meant to serve our country!

 Mike was living in a mobile home in California, near Cheryl's sister, Linda.
 In his spare time, he played golf, and worked in a local hospital.
 Cheryl would